The Bforartists features at a glance.

 - Improved Layouts.

 - Left aligned checkboxes and text where possible.

 - Better readable standard theme.

 This all leads to a much intuitiver and easier to use interface.
 But the code is just half of the show.
 Another important bit are the non code things.

 - The target audience for Bforartists are hobbyists and indie developers.
 Blender tries to target professionals.
-But most of them don’t care for various reasons.
+That’s a completely different audience and approach.

-- A better manual.
-The Blender manual is in big parts unsearchable, has an odd structure, and relies heavily at the Blender keymap to name just a few flaws, making it unusable for users.
-That’s why we rewrite it, piece by piece.
+- We have a better manual.
+The Blender manual is in big parts unsearchable, has an odd structure, and still now relies heavily at the Blender keymap to name just a few flaws.
+This makes it nearly unusable for users.
+And that’s why we rewrite it, piece by piece.

 - Bforartists is not bound to the Blender bubble.
 It has its own independant eco system.